eduardo-costa/nfce-json/README.md

 # Caveats

- Only available for the RS state.
+ Only available for the RS state for now.